Gustavo-queirozman/rankora-docs/README.md

-# Rankora – WordPress AI SEO Plugin
+# Rankora – WordPress Plugin Generate Content + SEO

 Rankora is an AI-powered content generator plugin for WordPress with built-in SEO optimization.